 Since the 1970s, the world’s economic foundations and structures have dramatically changed and impacted the business environment’s quest for market share and growth.

 - Market share is no longer a direct forecaster of sustained business performance.
-In addition to market share, disruptive technology, new drivers of competitive advantage, such as the ability to adapt to changing circumstances or to shape them.
+Today, disruptive technology and the ability to adapt or to shape market conditions represent reliable forecasters.

 Growth Rate & Market Share Analysis: Considerations

-Today, the business environment is dynamic and continually changing and restructuring for markets, geographies, and individual market participants.
-These events are driving corporate executive team’s mission-critical decision-making to take timely advantage of revenue and profitability opportunities and mitigate threats to their business.
+Today, the business environment is dynamic and continually evolving and restructuring for markets, geographies, and individual market participants.
+These events are driving the corporate executive team’s mission-critical decision-making to take timely advantage of revenue and profitability opportunities and mitigate threats to their business.

 - Revenue and profitability.